 What do you think, what are the biggest drivers of your success today?

-We were extremely passionate about the works we were doing, we still are and we knew it would take time thus we were patient.
+We were extremely passionate about the work we were doing, and we still are.
+We knew it would take time, so we were patient.
 The problem of our many young entrepreneurs is that they want to be successful overnight.
-We have a culture that promotes shortcut but it is counterproductive in long run.
+We have a culture that promotes shortcuts but it is counterproductive in the long run.

 At BDJOBS.COM, quality has always been our first priority.
 We have always been serious about feedback from our customers and adopted and modified ourselves based on what our customers want.